Gnaag98/robot-competition-software/README.md

 **NOTE:** Major issues on Linux, at least Linux Mint.
-If you are experiencing problems like serial only working directly after uploading but not after unplugging and plugging back in the USB, contact the Robot Group and we will help find an alternative solution on the controller side.
+If you are experiencing problems like serial only working directly after uploading but not after unplugging and plugging back in the USB, contact the Robot Group and we will help you with an alternative ESP solution on the PC side.

 1. Add the ESP32 board manager
     1. Navigate to **File->Preferences**.